GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 and you need to have Docker and the Google Cloud SDK installed on your workstation.

 Create a project that will host your Phoenix application.
-You may also reuse an existing project.
+You can also reuse an existing project.

 1. Use the [Google Cloud Platform Console](https://console.cloud.google.com/)